Arizona Certified Home Inspector Requirements

-- A fingerprints verification form and fingerprints in the sealed envelope.
+- A fingerprints verification form and fingerprints in a sealed envelope.

 - A government-issued identification.

 - A report checklist supplement.

-- A signed and date Notice to Home Inspectors.
+- A signed and dated Notice to Home Inspectors.

 - A verification of experience form completed by a certified home inspector.

 Once the application packet has been properly filled out, and the required fees are enclosed, it can be mailed.
 It will be received in the Board office, assigned a number, and then a file will be made.
 There is no refund possible at that time.
 Once all verifying data has been confirmed, the application will be evaluated.
-It is recommended that applicants check back with the office within five weeks after submitting the application.
+It is recommended that applicants check back with the office within five weeks of applying.
 This to ensure all the necessary information was received.

 Within sixty days of the certification process, and before any home inspection is completed – a home inspector has to have on file one of these two financial assurances: